How to choose your petty cash custodian

 What is a petty cash custodian?

-It’s important to note that a petty cash custodian shouldn’t be a full-time role.
-A custodian will usually be a junior employee who’s been given the opportunity to take on more responsibility, or somebody looking to upskill.
+Being a petty cash custodian isn’t a full-time role.
+Often, the custodian is a junior employee who’s been given the opportunity to take on more responsibility, or somebody looking to upskill.

 The custodian takes ownership of the entire system of petty cash and will work with your finance team to reconcile spending at the end of the month, and determine when changes need to be made.